ji-podhead/Network-Guides/docs/DNS/install/readme.md

 ## DNS
  | [Knowledge Base](https://ji-podhead.github.io/Network-Guides/DNS/Knowledge%20Base)| [Install](https://ji-podhead.github.io/Network-Guides/DNS/install) | [Test&Debug](https://ji-podhead.github.io/Network-Guides/DNS/testAndDebug) | [Dynamic Updates & RNDC](https://ji-podhead.github.io/Network-Guides/DNS/Dynmaic_Updates_%26_RNDC) | [Attack Vectors & Scenario](https://ji-podhead.github.io/Network-Guides/DNS/attackVectorsAndScenario) | [Protection](https://ji-podhead.github.io/Network-Guides/DNS/protection) |

-aa

  # Install
 > - we will install our dns on Debian
 >   - its a stable distro for networking
 >   - its my proxmox-machine so i thought it would make sense not to outsource my dns and dhcp and i use the proxmox machine for my networking and virtualisation stuff anyway.
 > - ***DO NOT EXPOSE PORT 53 UNLESS YOU KNOW WHAT YOU ARE DOING AND HAVE PROPPER `ACL` CONFIGURED!***